 This technology is touted to act as a virtual fiber in the coming days by replacing the existing wired optical fiber network.
 This can significantly reduce the costs incurred during the installation of underground Fiber-To-Home cables.
 It might also be used to support the mobile communications which are expected to undergo a major overhaul with the 5G network.
 Since 5G communication also works majorly in the high-frequency spectrum, the WiGig network of base stations can compensate for any hindrance in the mobile connections.

 Now that we are through with both the new standards of WiFi networks, let us take a look at what distinguishes them from one another.
 Both these technologies are in line with our desires to hit multi-gigabit speeds wirelessly.
 We can finally get to experience 4K streaming of content without any glitches and download heavy files within seconds.

 The primary difference between these networks is that the higher frequency waves (WiGig) travel longer distances but attenuate quickly upon obstruction from obstacles while the low-frequency waves cover relatively shorter distances but can penetrate through walls and obstructions.
 Keeping in view the pros and cons of each of these technologies, we can expect 802.11ay to be used as the network backbone to replace the fiber network placed outside the houses or for peer to peer communication.
 The 802.11ax or Wi-Fi 6, on the other hand, can be used for Wi-Fi transmission within homes where the signal needs to be delivered to multiple devices by penetrating through walls for the reception.

 iEEE has been working on Wi-Fi 6 for a while and equipment supporting these new Wi-Fi standards is already available commercially.
-The Wi-Fi Alliance certification will arrive by mid-2019, but the information regarding what will be coming in wave 1 and wave 2 of Wi-Fi 6 standard is already out there.
+The information regarding what will be coming in wave 1 and wave 2 of Wi-Fi 6 standard is already out there.